Anshika2509/Anshika2509/README.md

 - 👋 Hi, I’m @Anshika2509
-- 👀 I’m interested in C,python,HTML,CSS,JavaScript
+- 👀 I’m interested in Java ,C,python,HTML,CSS,JavaScript, MySQL
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning DSA in Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - Email me on -> anshika25aneja09@gmail.com